Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 MS-Access Command Button.

-15. Create a Command Button below the textbox and position it to the center horizontally.
+15. Create a Command Button below the textbox and position it in the center horizontally.

 16. Make the following changes to the Command Button: